 Additional European countries report coronavirus cases since Jan.
 2020.
 Local transmission in some areas; maintain basic health precautions.

-Severity: Warning Alert
+Severity: Informational Alert

 The locations affected by this alert are:

 This alert began 25 Feb 2020 17:46 GMT and is scheduled to expire 30 Apr 2020 23:59 GMT.